 Jon Udell is an author, information architect, software developer, and new media innovator.
 His 1999 book, Practical Internet Groupware, helped lay the foundation for what we now call social software.
-Udell was formerly a software developer at Lotus, BYTE Magazine’s executive editor and Web maven, and an independent consultant.
+He has been a software developer at Lotus; BYTE Magazine’s executive editor, feature writer, columnist, and web developer; an independent consultant who helped launch Safari Books Online.

 Jon,